The local area

 The village of Litton is well-known in the area for hosting regular events such as traditional Well Dressing in summer.
 It is well-served by a local pub and a small shop, and is accessible by public transport or car.

 We didn’t just choose to set up our bed & breakfast in Litton because of the great community.
 The Peak District holds some of Britain’s most picturesque landscapes, resplendent with rolling hills, drystone walls, and plenty of trees.
-Chosen by walkers, cyclists, and holiday-makers alike, there’s lots to see and do in some spectacular surroundings.
+Chosen by walkers, cyclists, and holiday-makers alike, there’s lots of things to see and do in some spectacular surroundings.

 The history of Hall Farm House